Fort Smith, AR

 The onset of warmer weather signals the arrival of a summertime pest: mosquitoes.
 The mosquito problem has become more significant in recent years with the spread of the West Nile Virus.

-You can minimize your risk of mosquito bites by using insect repellants particularly those with DEET.
-Taking sulfur tablets may also keep mosquitoes away from you.
-It’s advisable to wear long sleeves and long pants when going into mosquito-infested areas.
-Limiting outdoor activities at dawn, dusk, and other times when mosquitoes are most active will reduce your encounters with pesky insects.
+You can minimize your risk of mosquito bites by using insect repellants, particularly those with DEET.
+It is also advisable to wear long sleeves and long pants when going into mosquito-infested areas.
+Limiting outdoor activities at dawn, dusk, and other times when mosquitoes are most active will reduce your encounters with these pesky insects.

 Citizens needing more information about the West Nile virus may call the Sebastian County Health Department at 479-452-8600 or visit healthy.arkansas.gov.